brianalwillis/soc-honeypot/README.md

     └─ Extensions + Applications
 ```

-*Note: This is to check if your `AzureMonitorWindowsAgent` is installed.
-Any logs from the `honeypot` will be sent to the `Log Analytics Workspace`.*
+*Note: This is to check if the `AzureMonitorWindowsAgent` extension is installed.
+Any logs from the `honeypot` will now be sent to the `Log Analytics Workspace`.*

 ---